dinohapp/StructureJournal/README.md

 2022-11-08
 - Decided to go with Date.toISOString().slice(0, 10) instead of the native .getMonth, .getDate methods
 - Fixed a bug: db.sqlite was created in the parent folder and another db.js was being created in the ./bun/ folder.
+- fs.existsSync() checks if the file is there and the db = new Database creates the empty file.
+Decided to remove the fs.existsSync() and add IF NOT EXISTS constraint to each table query (I think that's a better design anyway.)
 # Contributing
 Feel free to contribute to this project or reach out to me with any suggestions.